SherG/tester1/site/content/_index.md

 products:
   - image: img/illustrations-coffee.svg
     text: >-
-      We provide strength training (also called resistance training) using techniques drawn from HIT (High Intensity Training), SuperSlow, and Starting Strength.
+      Our safety-first strength training using principles and techniques drawn from HIT (High Intensity Training), SuperSlow, and Starting Strength.
   - image: /img/illustrations-coffee-gear.svg
     text: >-
       We carefully measure your progress so you can see improvement within